cseanburns/research-notebook/source/_posts/2013-06-24-higher-education-salaries.markdown

     $ cp personnel.txt personnel.csv

 There's still some cleaning up to do.
-The end game is to have a two column file with positions in the first column and salaries in the second column, and so I need to discard the first and last name columns.
+The end game is to have a two column file with Positions in the first column and Salaries in the second column, and so I need to discard the first and last name columns.
 I do this in a roundabout way.